 Decorative driftwood for your aquarium and aquascape

 Many suitable driftwoods are available for aquascaping purposes.
-Since each piece of wood is unique, we offer individually photographed one-offs in our online shop.
+Generally, the roots are similar to the product photos and arrive pre-assembled as a single piece or set at Aquasabi.
+Since each piece of wood is unique, in individual cases we also offer separately photographed unique pieces.
 So you get exactly the piece of driftwood pictured in the article description (What you see is what you get, or WYSIWYG for short).
 For a better overview, we have pre-sorted the pieces of wood into different size categories, from very small (XS) to thumping huge (XXXL).

 Especially during the cycling phase, certain types of driftwood can tint the aquarium water brown due to the humic substances released by them.
 However, more frequent water changes during this period or the use of the filter product Seachem Purigen will quickly and easily turn your water crystal clear again.
 In individual cases, driftwood sorts like Red Moorwood may form a whitish bacterial coat during the cycling phase.
 These bacteria utilize residual sugar still present in the root.
 After depletion, the bacterial film will disappear by itself.
 It poses no threat.
 If you do not want to wait, you can easily suck it away with a hose.
 Predators like snails and shrimp are quite happy about this little, bacterial bonus meal, too!